-New private school campuses or changes to existing private schools are subject to all regulations governing commercial development and are not addressed in this guideline; please refer to OCFA Guideline B-01 for more information.
+New private school campuses or changes to existing private schools are subject to all regulations governing commercial development and are not addressed in this guideline; please refer to OCFA Guideline B-09 for more information.

-3. SUBMITTAL REQUIREMENTS
+SUBMITTAL REQUIREMENTS

-- 3.1 SUBMITTAL PROCESS See OCFA Guideline A-02 for a general overview of the plan submittal process. - 3.2 DETERMINATION OF REQUIREMENTS -- The type of structures being placed on a public school campus and its duration and use determines the extent of the OCFA's review. - 3.2.1 New school campus The OCFA will perform a complete review of fire master plan components, including hydrant quantity and location, water availability, access to all structures, and vehicle and pedestrian gates.
+- 1. Determination of Requirements: The type of structures being placed on a public school campus and its duration and use determines the extent of the OCFA's review. - A. New school campus The OCFA will perform a complete review of fire master plan components, including hydrant quantity and location, water availability, access to all structures, and vehicle and pedestrian gates.